 Hugh Culverhouse Eminent Scholar Chair in Taxation

 Yariv Brauner joined the Florida faculty in 2006, after teaching at NYU, Northwestern and ASU.
 He has been a Visiting Professor or a guest speaker in various universities in the U.S. and abroad.
-He is an author of articles published in professional journals and law reviews, and a co-author of U.S. International Taxation – Cases and Materials (with Reuven S. Avi-Yonah and Diane M. Ring), now in its 3rd. ed.
-He taught multiple courses in the fields of Taxation, Corporate Taxation, International Taxation, International Trade Law, and the Law of Multinational Corporations.
+He is an author of articles published in professional journals and law reviews, and a co-author of U.S. International Taxation – Cases and Materials (with Reuven S. Avi-Yonah and Diane M. Ring), now in its 4th. ed.
+He has taught multiple courses in the fields of Taxation, Corporate Taxation, International Taxation, International Trade Law, and the Law of Multinational Corporations.

 LL.B., Hebrew University School of Law

 LL.M., in International Taxation, New York University School of Law

 - Editor, Research Handbook on International Taxation (Edward Elgar, 2020)

 - Editor, Tax Policy at a Crossroad: The Americas’ Tax Policy in the 21st Century, Fl.
 Tax Rev. (2021) (Special volume in conjunction with the OITI in honor of Professor Michael Friel)

 - Tax Treaty Negotiations: Myth and Reality, International Tax Studies (ITAXS) (forthcoming, 2022)

 - Serenity Now!
 The (not so) Inclusive Framework and the Multilateral Instrument, __ Fla.
 Tax Rev. __(forthcoming 2022).

 - The Substance Doctrine and the PPT, in The Principal Purpose Test (Mukesh Butani, Ed., forthcoming 2021)

 - Thinking Like a Source State in a Digital Economy, 18 Pitt.
 Tax Rev. 225 (2021)